Accounting Schools in Minnesota

 Projected Job Growth

-Accountants in Minnesota outnumber accountants in many other Midwestern states, hinting at the strong demand for these professionals here; according to the US Bureau of Labor Statistics, about 22,350 accountants are working within the state.
-Accountants in Minnesota make an average salary between $61,320 and $64,260, with salaries of an average of $65,000 in the busy Twin Cities area.
-Demand for accountants and auditors is expected to outpace the growth in most other industries from 2010-2020, and the metropolitan areas of Minnesota should see continued stable growth in career opportunities for accountants and auditors.
+Accountants in Minnesota outnumber accountants in many other Midwestern states, hinting at the strong demand for these professionals here; according to the Bureau of Labor Statistics, about 23,970 accountants are working within the state.3 Accountants in Minnesota make an average salary of $71,420, with salaries at an average of $73,710 in the busy Twin Cities area.3 The Minneapolis-St. Paul-Bloomington area already has the 10th-highest concentration of accountant and auditor positions in the country, and demand for these positions is projected to grow by 9.4% across Minnesota through 2026.2,3

 College of St. Benedict